aaron-junot/teletracker-documentation/client-area-user-guide.md

 ![Business Hours - Edit View](images/business-hours-edit.png "Business Hours - Edit View")

 The business hours edit view allows you to choose the name of the Schedule, and set the open hours for each day of the week.
-Any day of the week that has no open hours is considered closed all day, and is indicated by a grey color.
+Any day of the week that has no open hours is considered closed all day, and is indicated by a grey color (Pro tip: delete all open hours for a given day to set that day to "closed all day").
 Days that have open hours are indicated by blue.

-Clicking on the day of the week opens up a sub-form that allows you add open hours to the day.
+Clicking on the day of the week opens up a sub-form that allows you add open hours to that day.

 ![Business Hours - Open Hours](images/business-hours-edit-open-days.png "Business Hours - Open Hours")